Parallel Test-Time Scaling with Multi-Sequence Verifiers: Full Report of Main Experiments

-\cref{tab:ta_auroc_brier} and \cref{tab:ta_ece_nll} report all the standard calibration metrics--AUROC, BS, ECE, and NLL--in the \textbf{Terminal Answers} setting.
-We find that the metrics improve across all values of $N$ across all datasets, following the trend reported in \cref{subsec:terminal}.
+\cref{tab:ta_auroc_brier} and \cref{tab:ta_ece_nll} report all the standard calibration metrics--AUROC, BS, ECE, and NLL--in the \textbf{Terminal Answers} setting, including training-free baselines (Token Probs, Self-consistency).
+We find that MSV$_N$ generally improves over the baselines with increasing $N$, following the trend reported in \cref{subsec:terminal}.
 Similarly, \cref{tab:acc_bon_only_reordered_terminal} reports the full best-of-N accuracy across all values of $N$.
-We find that the best single-sequence baselines perform almost the same but slightly better than MSV$_4$ at $N=4$, and that MSV$_{N}$ greatly improves the accuracy over the single-sequence baselines at $N=16$ and 64.
+We find that the best single-sequence baselines (Probe+WV$_4$) perform slightly better than MSV$_4$ at $N=4$, and that MSV$_{N}$ clearly and consistently improves over all baselines at $N=16$ and $N=64$.
 This is also consistent with our reports in \cref{subsec:terminal}.
 Finally, we show all the calibration metrics of best-of-N confidence, namely ECE and BS, in \cref{tab:calib_bon_only_reordered_terminal}.
-In terms of best-of-N calibration, MSV$_N$ outperform best single-sequence baselines across all values of $N$, implying much more reliable confidence levels.
+In terms of best-of-N calibration, MSV$_N$ outperforms the best single-sequence baselines across all values of $N$, implying much more reliable confidence levels.